 The Temple premise

 Tanot, a small town located 150 Kms from the city Jaisalmer in the Western most point of Rajasthan is very close to Pakistan.
-Its also close to the epic battle site of Longewala of 1971.
-This temple is widely visited by tourists as the temple speaks of the heroics of our soldiers.
-It is believed that during the Indo Pak wars of 1965 and 1971, Pak tried to attack the temple by dropping many bombs but none exploded.
+It’s also close to the epic battle site of Longewala of 1971.
+Tanot Mata temple is widely visited by tourists as the temple speaks of the heroics of our soldiers.
+It is believed that during the Indo-Pak wars of 1965 and 1971, Pakistan tried to attack the temple by dropping many bombs but none exploded.
 These unexplored bombs can be seen in the museum inside the temple premises.
 The temple is managed by the BSF.

-The drive to the temple from Jaisalmer is arguable oe of our finest drives.
-The roads are in splendid conditions and the vast expanse of of the scenic Thar desert make this a must visit destination.
+The drive to the temple from Jaisalmer is arguably one of our finest drives.
+The roads are in splendid conditions and the vast expanse of the scenic Thar desert makes this a must-visit destination.